zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

-An RPC gateway serves as the unified entry point for RPC services, providing functionalities such as load balancing, routing, security, and monitoring for clients.
-This enhances the performance, availability, and security of RPC services.
+A grpc gateway serves as the unified entry point for grpc services, providing functionalities such as load balancing, routing, security, and monitoring for clients.
+This enhances the performance, availability, and security of grpc services.

 **Main Functions:**

-- Typically located between clients and RPC services, an RPC gateway evenly distributes client requests to multiple RPC servers, thereby improving the throughput and availability of RPC services.
+- Typically located between clients and grpc services, a grpc gateway evenly distributes client requests to multiple grpc servers, thereby improving the throughput and availability of grpc services.
-- It simplifies client development by forwarding requests to the appropriate RPC servers based on client requests.
+- It simplifies client development by forwarding requests to the appropriate grpc servers based on client requests.
-- The RPC gateway provides security features such as authentication, authorization, and encryption to protect RPC services.
+- The grpc gateway provides security features such as authentication, authorization, and encryption to protect grpc services.
-- It collects runtime status information of RPC services and offers monitoring capabilities to help users manage RPC services.
+- It collects runtime status information of grpc services and offers monitoring capabilities to help users manage grpc services.

 **Use Cases:**

-- In a microservices architecture, an RPC gateway can serve as the unified entry point for microservices, simplifying client development and improving the scalability and maintainability of microservices.
+- In a microservices architecture, a grpc gateway can serve as the unified entry point for microservices, simplifying client development and improving the scalability and maintainability of microservices.
-- In a distributed system, an RPC gateway can provide load balancing, routing, and security functions, thereby enhancing the performance and availability of the distributed system.
+- In a distributed system, a grpc gateway can provide load balancing, routing, and security functions, thereby enhancing the performance and availability of the distributed system.
-- In a cross-platform system, an RPC gateway can support RPC services on different platforms, helping users build cross-platform RPC systems.
+- In a cross-platform system, a grpc gateway can support grpc services on different platforms, helping users build cross-platform grpc systems.

-Here, `⓹RPC gateway service created based on protobuf` is a web service serving as the unified entry point for RPC services.
-The following section outlines the specific development process for an RPC gateway service.
+Here, `⓹GRPC gateway service created based on protobuf` is a web service serving as the unified entry point for grpc services.
+The following section outlines the specific development process for a grpc gateway service.

 <br>

 ### 🏷Pre-development Preparations

-Before developing an RPC gateway service, ensure the following preparations:
+Before developing an grpc gateway service, ensure the following preparations:

 - sponge is installed.
 - You have a protobuf file, such as [user_gw.proto](https://github.com/zhufuyi/sponge_examples/blob/main/5_micro-gin-rpc-gateway/user-gateway/api/user_gw/v1/user_gw.proto).